Imergent-Technology/Protogen/README.md

-# Protogen - Community-Driven Knowledge Platform
+# Protogen - Community-Driven Value Factory

 A foundational prototype for collaborative feedback, knowledge synthesis, and multi-tenant content management with advanced graph visualization and presentation capabilities.
 Protogen serves as the first milestone in a larger vision toward community-driven governance and collective knowledge synthesis.